drocheam/optrace/docs/source/details/color.rst

    Z &=\int_{\lambda} P(\lambda) \cdot z(\lambda) ~d \lambda
    :label: XYZ_Calc

-The Y component is responsible for the brightness stimulus.
-Converting to the so-called luminous flux :math:`\Phi_v`, which is mainly used in photometry, is simply done by rescaling by the luminous efficacy constant:
+Among these, the :math:`Y` component corresponds to the perceived brightness of the stimulus.
+To convert this value into the luminous flux :math:`\Phi_v`, commonly used in photometry, a simple scaling by the luminous efficacy constant is applied:

 .. math::
    \Phi_v = 683 \frac{\text{lm}}{\text{W}} ~Y
    :label: luminous_flux

-Note that :math:numref:`luminous_flux` and using Y as luminance is only valid for photopic vision, for mesoscopic and scotopic vision another luminous efficiency function needs to be applied.
+It is important to note that the formula in :math:numref:`luminous_flux` and the interpretation of :math:`Y` as a luminance are only valid under conditions of photopic (daylight) vision.
+For mesopic (twilight) or scotopic (night) vision, different luminous efficiency functions must be used to account for the varying sensitivity of the visual system.

 xyY Color Space
 ================

+Until now, each of the three tristimulus values contained a mixture of color and brightness information.
+The CIE xyY color space offers a more convenient representation by separating chromaticity (color information) into the two-dimensional *xy* components and luminance (brightness) into the *Y* component.
-Until now, all three tristimuli hold some color component.
-A more suited representation is the xyY representation, as it isolates the color information into a two dimensional xy component, called chromaticity, and the luminance information is stored in the Y channel.
-The point of no color, also called whitepoint, is set to the color of the D65 standard illuminant.
-The D65 spectrum tries to model the average midday light in open air in Europe.
+The reference point for neutral color, known as the white point, is defined by the chromaticity coordinates of the D65 standard illuminant.
+The spectral power distribution of D65 is designed to approximate average midday daylight in open air in Europe.

-The resulting chromaticity geometry as well as the whitepoint are pictured in :numref:`chroma_1931`.
+The resulting chromaticity diagram, including the D65 white point, is shown in :numref:`chroma_1931`.
-Spectral monochromatic wavelengths lie at the edge of the *gamut*, which describes the area of all representable colors.
+The spectral locus, representing monochromatic light at each visible wavelength, forms the outer boundary of the gamut, which encompasses all colors that can be represented within this system.

 .. _chroma_1931:
 .. figure:: ../images/chroma_1931.svg